digiltd/oh-rtd-test/Homematic-Binding.md

 ### Controller

-The controller "speaks" with the homematic devices through the properiatry wireless protocol of homematic.
+The controller "speaks" with the HomeMatic devices through the properiatry wireless protocol of HomeMatic.

 #### CCU 1

-The best supported hardware so far for Homematic is the CCU (1).
+The best supported hardware so far for HomeMatic is the CCU 1.

 #### CCU 2